 How can I detect common solar panel problems?

 Regular solar system monitoring and inspection are essential to detect common solar panel problems or defects.
 Visually inspect panels for physical damage, use monitoring software to track renewable energy production, and check inverter readings for abnormalities.
 Solar technicians can analyze shading patterns and conduct electrical tests to identify wiring issues.
-Early detection and intervention of solar panel defects and issues help maintain optimal solar system performance.
+Early detection and intervention of solar panel damage and issues help maintain optimal solar system performance.

 Solar Panel Defects are Rare But Possible